 But the way that Met fans went on and on about getting him, thinking he was the best pitcher in baseball (if he ever was, he's not even the best lefty pitcher in New York anymore), thinking he was going to make the difference...
 2008, missed the Playoffs by 1 game; 2009: 2008 is starting to look great by comparison; 2010: Another season in which M-E-T-S stands for My Entire Team Sucks.

 Last night, the NFL season opened, with the defending champion New Orleans Saints beating the Minnesota Vikings (including the aforementioned Favre), 14-9 at the Louisiana Superdome.
 Good.

 Football before so much as a single baseball team has clinched a postseason berth?
 Bad.
 I'm not ready for some football!

 Unless it's... futbol!
 Tomorrow is a big day for Arsenal fans.
 At 10:00 in the morning (3:00 in the afternoon their time), Arsenal take on Bolton Wanderers at home.
 Then, the New York Gooners head over to Red Bull Arena, where Arsenal's U.S. partner club, the Colorado Rapids, will take on the New York Red Bulls, featuring Arsenal's greatest player ever, Thierry Henry.
 After the match, we get to have a meet-and-greet with Henry.

-I've SEEN lots of sports legends, due to regular games, Old-Timers' games and 3 Baseball Hall of Fame induction ceremonies.
-But Henry will be the biggest star I've ever actually met.
+I've seen lots of sports legends, due to regular games, Old-Timers' games and 3 Baseball Hall of Fame induction ceremonies.
+But Henry would be the biggest star I've ever actually met.
 And the thing is, he loves his fans.
 He knows we put the money in his account.
 He knows the money is nice, but that this is what it's all about.